Let's Talk Leading Sustainably

 Join Andrew and leaders from across the Singtel business to hear how a top down approach isn’t always the starting point.
 Learn how a multi-pronged “middle out” and “bottom up” approach can provide important proof points for the broader organisation demonstrating how leading for sustainability can help build a stronger business and a more inspired workforce.

 9 - 10.30 AM | 30 Sep: Bringing Unilever's Sustainable Living Plan to Life

 Ten years ago, Unilever launched its Sustainable Living Plan, a blueprint for achieving their vision to grow the business, whilst decoupling their environmental footprint from growth and increasing positive social impact.

 A decade later Unilever is consistently recognised for generating long-term value for the multiple stakeholders they serve.
-In fact, under Alan Jope’s leadership, Unilever is stepping up even more to ensure that sustainability is completely integrated as part of the business and delivers positive business impact.
+Under Alan Jope’s leadership, Unilever is stepping up to ensure that sustainability is completely integrated as part of the business and delivers positive business impact.
 A key part of their journey has been setting public, measurable targets and holding people accountable to deliver these while also building a culture of engagement, alignment and champions across the business.

-In this session, Dave Ingram (CPO), Deepak Subramanian (Vice-President Homecare, SEAA & Global Head, Fabric Sensations Category) and Amita Chaudhury (former Director SEA Sustainability for Unilever and currently seconded to UN Global Compact), share how sustainability in Unilever is about unequivocal commitment to a multi-stakeholder model of doing business.
+In this session, Dave Ingram (Chief Procurement Officer), Deepak Subramanian (Vice-President Homecare, SEAA & Global Head, Fabric Sensations Category) and Amita Chaudhury (former Director SEAA Sustainability for Unilever and currently seconded to UN Global Compact on Sustainability learning for Business), share how sustainability in Unilever is about unequivocal commitment to a multi-stakeholder model of doing business.